 Harry Lyon went on to join Hello Sailor.

-Beam recorded three singles during their time, the first "Bus Rider"/"We Can Work It Out" as Beam Unity in 1972, then "Teach Me How To Fly"/"The Road" as Beam in 1973 and the last, "Freedom"/"Harmony" as Laurie Dee and Beam in 1974.
+Beam recorded three singles during their time, the first "Bus Rider"/"We Can Work It Out" as Beam Unity on the Festival label in 1972, then "Teach Me How To Fly"/"The Road" as Beam on the Family label in 1973 and the last, "Freedom"/"Harmony" as Laurie Dee and Beam in 1974.

 Laurie Dee's real name was Laurie Herdman, and his home town was Christchurch.
 He had a solo single in 1975 called "My Love and I"/"I Wanna Do It All" and is best remembered for his 1981 rendition of Wink Martindale's "Deck Of Cards" albeit with a rugby flavour.
 His one album was his "Greatest Hits" from1981.